actions-marketplace-validations/ktrnka_update-your-readme/README.md

 ## Features

 - Suggests README updates based on the pull request description, code changes in the PR, and commit messages
-- Automatically closes stale README update PRs
+- Closes stale README update PRs
 - Uses GitHub Models for intelligent suggestions
 - Option to skip README checks for testing purposes